jagrvargen/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 4. 4-print_float.py - Prints a float to two decimal points.

 5. 5-print_string.py - Prints a string stored in a variable 3 times, followed by the first 9 characters of the string.

+6. 6-concat.py - Prints the message 'Welcome to Holberton School!' using strings stored in variables.